These Red Wine Braised Boneless Short Ribs and easy and delicious. Cooked low and slow, this is perfect Winter comfort food!

 - 5 sprigs flat-leaf parsley or 2 tsp dried parsley

 - 4 sprigs fresh thyme or 1/2 tsp dried thyme

 - 1 sprig fresh rosemary or 1/2 tsp dried rosemary

 - 1 large carrot peeled, halved and cut into 2-inch slices

-After 1 1/4 hours in the oven, remove from oven and stir in carrots and potatoes, if using.
+- After 1 1/4 hours in the oven, remove from oven and stir in the large pieces of carrots and potatoes, if using.
 Return to the oven, covered, for another 1 1/4 hours or until meat pulls apart easily and vegetables are tender.

 - Remove from oven.
 Remove herbs and discard.
 Remove short ribs and vegetables to a plate.
 Allow sauce to stand undisturbed for 10-15 minutes.
 The fat in the gravy should rise to the top, where you can spoon it off and discard.
 Return the short ribs and vegetables to the pot and re-warm on the stove-top with the gravy.